pleasenophp/mindi/README.md

 # MinDI
-Lightweight dependency injection framework for .NET
+Lightweight dependency injection framework for .NET with powerfull features and strong phylosophycal principles.

 ## Overview

 MinDI is a context-oriented IoC/DI framework, that was initially started in 2015 as a project to extend the [MinIOC](https://bitbucket.org/Baalrukh/minioc/wiki/Home) framework with some syntax sugar, but then quickly turned into its own project, with quite different features and ideology.
+MinDI supports Dependency Injection for Unity MonoBehaviour and Scenes, allowing to work with them as if they are normal C# objects and inject them to other classes and other way around.
-The kernel of MinDI is a modified and minimized version of MinIOC library.
+The kernel of MinDI is a minimized version of MinIOC library.

 ## Key features: